Starmapo/Lullaby-Forever-Fix/README.md

 - Song position should be more accurate
 - Hell Mode removed cause it's unfinished

 I'm not planning on adding more stuff or making it compile to web/mobile, this was made mostly just so I could play through the mod (and not use web versions).
-I will be trying to make it work on Mac/Linux however.

 Also, I know the pause menu is broken... but I don't really wanna spend time trying to understand its code.